Nashville Child Custody & Visitation Attorney

 - The age of the child

 Establishing child custody and parenting plans can be one of the most difficult times in the lives of parents and children and can take an emotional toll on everyone.
-The compassionate Nashville child custody lawyers at the Collins Law Firm can help you through this time of transition to reach a parenting plan and custody arrangement that is in the best interests of your children and that creates a stable, healthy, and supportive environment for them.
+The compassionate Nashville family law lawyers at the Collins Law Firm can help you through this time of transition to reach a parenting plan and custody arrangement that is in the best interests of your children and that creates a stable, healthy, and supportive environment for them.

 When a child is born to married parents, the child is presumed under the law to be the legal child of the husband and wife.
 But, when unmarried parents have a child together, or a woman has a child by someone other than her husband, paternity, or parentage, must be established under the law.
 Legal parentage can be established voluntarily using a Voluntary